DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

 ---

-## One Goal at a Time
+## Some Tips

-The easiest way write a program is to work in small steps, running the code every time you make a change to make sure it does what you expect.
+The easiest way write a program is to work in small steps, running the code every time you make a change and fixing each bug as you write them instead of having to fix them all at once afterwards.
 Planning your development around program goals is the key to structuring these small steps.

 A good strategy to write a program is thinking about what data you will need in _the next goal_.
 Thinking of the data you need later will helps you understand